 - Nickel is a transition metal, with an atomic number of 28, located in the fourth period/row on the periodic table of elements.
 It is an essential nutrient for the body but its over intake can cause harm.
 Humans can get the infection by breathing in infected air or drinking such water or eating such food or smoking cigarettes.
-Too much of nickel consumption can cause Lung cancer, Nose cancer, Larynx cancer, and Prostate cancer.
+Too much nickel consumption can cause Lung cancer, Nose cancer, Larynx cancer, and Prostate cancer.

 - The most crucial use of this element is that it is used to make coins.

 - It is used in making wires.

 - It is used in gas turbines and rocket engines as it has the capability to resist corrosion even at high temperatures.

 - It is used to make a variety of alloys which are further used to make armour plating, nails, or pipes.

 - Monel (alloys of nickel and copper), is a hard compound and can resist corrosion by seawater.
-Hence, it is used in propeller shaft in boats and desalination plants.
+Hence, it is used in propeller shafts in boats and desalination plants.

-- Nickel is silvery-white, hard, malleable, and ductile metal.
+- Nickel is a silvery-white, hard, malleable, and ductile metal.

 - It is a good conductor of heat and electricity.